 Four finely crafted cows were exhibited with success at international exhibitions including Sydney in 1879, London in 1886, Melbourne and Glasgow in 1888 and Chicago in 1893.

 It’s not known what inspired the Gore sisters to produce the models.
 The insertion of calf hair into the wax is similar to the way the hair of expensive dolls was made at the time, while waxwork models of flowers, fruit and sweets was a parlour craft activity for English ladies in the late nineteenth century.
 Perhaps the girls saw an article about this in a women’s magazine.
 However, any reading matter on the farm was very scarce as they only received one newspaper delivered every three months.

 When Wilhelmina married John Jurd in Armidale in 1886 she even described her occupation on their marriage certificate as a “modeller in wax”.
 Wilhelmina continued making the model animals, which included cows, horses and greyhound dogs, for family members and friends but apparently never for any monetary reward.
 Even in her 70s she was still enjoying this unusual craft as well as the more conventional embroidery, crocheting, patchwork quilts and knitting socks for soldiers.
 Some of her models were exhibited during the Second World at the David Jones department store in Sydney to raise money for the Red Cross.
 Her models also featured in a Cinesound Movietone newsreel shot by Ken Hall.
 Wilhelmina died in Sydney in September 1953 and these three cows passed to her granddaughter who donated them to the Museum in 1984.

-Post by Margaret Simpson, Curator, Science and Industry
+Written by Margaret Simpson, Curator, Science and Industry, December 2013